Degree: Bachelor of Education (B.Ed.)

 Language of instruction: German

-Language requirements: This program requires proof of proficiency in German on C1 level, proficiency in English, Latinum or Graecum language certificates (can be obtained later if required, except your proficiency in German, (more informations)
+Language requirements: This program requires proof of proficiency in English, a Latinum or Graecum language certificate (may be obtained later if required).

 Program start: Fall semester (September)